chainer/chainer/docs/source/contribution.rst

 If there is a critical bug found in ``X.x.x`` after stopping the development of version ``X``, we may release a hot-fix for this version at any time.

-As you can see in the above table, we basically do not have any minor releases from v2.
-All changes that add and/or modify APIs should be made by the pre-release updates.

 We create a milestone for each upcoming release at GitHub.
 The GitHub milestone is basically used for collecting the issues and PRs resolved in the release.